nate-parrott/Flashlight/README.md

  - `title`: the title of the result
  - `html`: _optional_ HTML to be displayed inside the Spotlight preview
  - `run_args`: _optional_ if the user presses enter on your result, we'll call a function `run()` that you can define inside `plugin.py`, passing `run_args` as arguments.
 These need to be JSON-serializable.
+ - `webview_links_open_in_browser`: _optional_ when the user clicks links in the webview, they'll close Spotlight and open in a browser
+ - `webview_user_agent`: _optional_ override the user agent in the webview.
+Useful if you want to load a mobile-optimized site that fits the size of the Spotlight window.

 For example, the *say* plugin's `plugin.py` looks like this: